kyma-project/nats-manager/README.md

 ```

 If you already have deployed the NATS-Manager on your cluster, you can simply run:

 ```shell
 make e2e-only
 ```

-To adjust the log-level, use the environment variable `E2E_LOG_LEVEL`.
+To adjust the log level, use the environment variable `E2E_LOG_LEVEL`.
 It accepts the values `debug`, `info`, `warn` and `error`.
 The default value is `debug`.
 To set the level, enter:

 ```shell
 export E2E_LOG_LEVEL="error"
 ```

-The e2e test consist of four consecutive steps.
+The E2E test consists of four consecutive steps.
 You can run them individually as well.

 1. To set up a NATS CR and check that it and all correlated resources like Pods, Services and PVCs are set up as expected, run:

    ```shell
    make e2e-setup
    ```

 2. To execute a [bench test](https://docs.nats.io/using-nats/nats-tools/nats_cli/natsbench) on the NATS-Server, run:

    ```shell
    make e2e-bench
    ```

    This relies on the setup from `make e2e-setup`.

    > **NOTE:** Running this on slow hardware like CI systems or k3d clusters results in poor performance.
 However, this is still a great tool to simply show that NATS JetStream is in an operational configuration.

 3. To check that the internals of the NATS-Server are healthy and configured as expected, run:

    ```shell
    make e2e-nats-server
    ```

    This will rely on the setup from `make e2e-setup`.

 4. To clean up the test environment and to check that all resources correlated to the NATS CR are removed, run:

    ```shell
    make e2e-cleanup
    ```
-> **NOTE:** Because the e2e-tests need a Kubernetes Cluster to run on, they are separated from the remaining tests and will only be executed if the `e2e` build tags are passed.

 ## License